David-Roark/Re-former-OdinProject/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README is a Project: Re-former.
+Do you want to see more info about this project, please visit [The Odin Project / Ruby on Rails](https://www.theodinproject.com/courses/ruby-on-rails/lessons/forms?ref=lnav)

+#Goal:
+- Practice how to use form and practice more with model

-Things you may want to cover:
+#Things you may want to cover:

-* Ruby version
+* Ruby version: 2.7.1p83

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails version: 6.0.3.2